ayotec2015/uninstallMacApps/README.md

 # Uninstall Mac Apps

-This script is designed to perform a task that is useful in some way.
-It contains a few lines of code and three screenshots to demonstrate how it works.
+This script is designed to provide standard users the ability to delete apps on their own, e.g. via Jamf Self Service Policy.

 ## Blacklist bundle identifiers or App Names
 To find out the bundle identifier of an app try this: